mshmoustafa/FTPY/README.md

 $ python ftpy
 ```

-Log into your host, username, and password at the prompts:
+Log into your host by typing in your host URL, username, and password at the prompts:

 ```
 $ Host name (URL): myhost.com